agrosner/DBFlow/usage/Migration3Guide.md

 ```

 ### Foreign Key Changes
 `@ForeignKey` fields no longer need to specify it's references!!!
-The old way still works, but is no longer necessary for `Model`-based FKs.
-The annotation processor takes the primary keys of the referenced table and generates a column with {fieldName}_{referencedColumnName} that represents the same SQLite Type of the field.
-Note that is not backwards compatible with apps already with references, however going forward its not necessary anymore.
+The old way still works, but is no longer necessary for `Model`-based ForeignKeys.
+The annotation processor takes the primary keys of the referenced table and generates a column with {fieldName}_{referencedColumnName} that represents the same SQLite Type of the field.<br>_Note: that is not backwards compatible_ with apps already with references.

+Going forward with new tables, you can leave them out.

 Previously: